-If the number of relative strengths (bullet points above) is taken as a guide, the D7100 comes out slightly ahead of the D5500 (9 : 8 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the D7100 emerges as the winner of the contest (11 : 8 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Expert reviews: Nikon D7100 vs D5500

 This is why expert reviews are important.
 The following table reports the overall ratings of the cameras as published by some of the major camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).